phenopolis/phenopolis_genomics_browser/README.md

 `run_server.py` needs the `local.cfg` file which provides the path to:
 * the sqlite database
-* the JSON config files which determine what gets displayed to the logged-in user
+* the JSON config files which determine what gets displayed to the logged-in user, these are used by the endpoints

-## JSON config files

-The JSON config files are user-specific files which allow the user to save their display preferences for each page.
-Seee the "Save configuration" button on the website, which allows the user to select which columns they want displayed.
-This triggers the `update_configuration` endpoint which will set the visible to true/false depending on which columns the user wants displayed.

 ## The sqlite database tables